wp-plugins/jabber-feed/readme.txt

-It enables also to do the same with comments on another xmpp pubsub node, so that readers can also subscribe and get notified about new comments (separately, you can subscribe to both but also either one or the other node).
+It enables also to do the same with comments on another xmpp pubsub node, so that readers can also subscribe and get notified about new comments (you can subscribe to both but also separately either one or the other node).

 == Installation ==